+The overall span of the spreaders and the rigging may not exceed the value of the boat's maximum beam + 130 mm.
 The forestay must be of a fixed length, neither removable nor adjustable while sailing and attached to the upper quarter of the mast.